LaconicNetwork/loro-testnet/docs/service-provider-setup.md

 apt update -y && apt install -y docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
 ```

-4. Logout from the root user and log back in as the `so` user.
-Then run:
+13. Log in as the `so` user and set up the docker permissions.

 ```
+su so
 sudo groupadd docker
 sudo usermod -aG docker so
 ```

-5. Confirm docker works with `docker run hello-world`.
+14. Confirm docker works with `docker run hello-world`.

 ## Buy a domain and configure nameservers to DO

-In this example, we are using laconic.com with [nameservers pointing to Digital Ocean](https://docs.digitalocean.com/products/networking/dns/getting-started/dns-registrars/).
+* In this example, we are using laconic.com with [nameservers pointing to Digital Ocean](https://docs.digitalocean.com/products/networking/dns/getting-started/dns-registrars/).
 You'll need to do the same.
 Integration with other providers is possible and encouraged, but requires know-how and research.
-Later, we'll need a Digital Ocean Access Token added to the ansible-vault.
+* Generate a Digital Ocean Access Token, we will need one later.

 ## Configure DNS

-As mentioned, point your nameservers to Digital Ocean and create the following A and CNAME records from the Digital Ocean Dashboard.
+Point your nameservers to Digital Ocean and create the following A and CNAME records from the Digital Ocean Dashboard.

 Like this: